 There would be two Humanities, one of automatization and technology, and another of underprivileged people with more conventional advances.
 There is no utopia or dystopia that endures the final test of fire, human nature itself, always so elusive to good sense and generosity.
 Then it won’t matter if there is AI or not since it will simply be just another social trench added to the rest.

-We all want to choose the easiest option, go the shortest ways, use a pick-up line instead of talking, choosing to pay for paper writing services instead of spending hours on writing your own essay and so on.
+We all want to choose the easiest option, go the shortest ways, use a pick-up line instead of talking and so on.
 It’s normal human behaviour to make things easy, but is it good long term?
 The future will show.